veebch/btcticker/README.md

 ## Prerequisites

-(These instructions assume that your Raspberry Pi is already connected to the Internet, happily running `pip` and has `python3` installed)
+(These instructions assume that your Raspberry Pi is already connected to the Internet, happily running `pip` and has `python3` installed).
+It also is set up to work for the V1 Waveshare 2.7in ePaper.
+If you are using V2 then see the note in btcticker.py about switching to V2.

 If you are running the Pi headless, connect to your Raspberry Pi using `ssh`.